Franz Xaver Richter: 1709–1739 Origins and education

 Franz Xaver Richter was probably born in Holleschau (now Holešov), Moravia (then part of the Habsburg monarchy, now the Czech Republic), although this is not entirely certain.
 There is no record of his birth in the Holleschau church register.
 In his employment contract with the Prince Abbot of Kempten it says that he hailed from Bohemia.
-The musicologist Friedrich Wilhelm Marpurg has Richter being from Hungarian descent and on his Strasbourg death certificate it says: "ex Kratz oriundus".
+The musicologist Friedrich Wilhelm Marpurg has Richter being from Hungarian descent, but on his Strasbourg death certificate it says: "ex Kratz oriundus".

 Although his whereabouts until 1740 are nowhere documented, it is clear that Richter got a very thorough training in counterpoint and that this took place using the influential counterpoint treatise Gradus ad Parnassum by Johann Josef Fux; Richter may even have been Fux's pupil in Vienna.
 Richter's lifelong mastery of the strict church style which is particularly evident in his liturgical works but also shines through in his symphonies and chamber music, is testimony to his roots in the Austrian and south German Baroque music.

 1740–1747 Vize-Kapellmeister in Kempten

-On April 2, 1740 Richter was appointed deputy Kapellmeister (Vize-Kapellmeister) to the Prince-Abbot Anselm von Reichlin-Meldeg of Kempten in Allgäu.
+On April 2, 1740, Richter was appointed deputy Kapellmeister (Vize-Kapellmeister) to the Prince-Abbot Anselm von Reichlin-Meldeg of Kempten in Allgäu.
 Reichlin Meldeg as Prince Abbot presided over the Fürststift Kempten, a large Benedictine Monastery in what is now south-western Bavaria.
 The monastery certainly would have had a choir and probably a small orchestra (rather a band, as it was called then), as well, but this must have been a small affair.
 Richter stayed in Kempten for six years but it is hard to imagine that a man of his education and talents would have liked the idea of spending the rest of his life in this scenically beautiful but otherwise completely parochial town.

 In February 1743 Richter married Maria Anna Josepha Moz, who was probably from Kempten.
 Twelve of Richter's symphonies for strings were published in Paris in the year 1744.
 It is assumed that Richter left Kempten already before the death of Reichlin-Meldeg in December 1747.